ascott3312/reading-notes/class-02.md

   - A variable can have different data types = numeric, string, or boolean.
   - An array is a special type of variable, it stores a list of values.
   - Expressions evaluate into a single value.
 Expressions rely on operators to calculate a value.
+  ##### Decisions and Operators
+  1. Flowarts can help when writing decisions loops.
+  1. Two components to a decision a.
+An expression is evaluated which returns a value b.
+A conditional statement says what to do in a given situation.
+  1. How many comparison operstors are there? **8**
+  1. How many logical operators are there? **3**
+  1. Decisions using a comparison or logical operators evluate either to true or false to go to the next logical step